codemonger-io/codemonger/zola/content/blog/0013-access-log-masking/index.md

 The answer is likely **no**.
 [Individual columns in CloudFront access logs](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/AccessLogs.html#LogFileFormat) may not identify a single person.
-However, if we combine columns like IP address and user-agent in CloudFront access logs, we likely could identify\* a person and track that person.
+However, if we combine columns like IP address and user-agent in CloudFront access logs, we likely could identify\* a single person and track that person.
-According to [this article](https://cloudonaut.io/anonymize-cloudfront-access-logs/)[\[3\]](#Reference), we should at least drop some bits from IP addresses in CloudFront access logs if we want to store them for long.
+According to [this article](https://cloudonaut.io/anonymize-cloudfront-access-logs/)[\[3\]](#Reference), we should at least drop certain bits from IP addresses in CloudFront access logs if we want to store them for long.
 What I introduce here is essentially the same as what the article[\[3\]](#Reference) describes.

 \* To "identify" here does not mean to know one's name, email, contact, etc., but to distinguish one person from others without knowing exactly who it is.